SumoLogic/sumologic-documentation/docs/integrations/app-development/opentelemetry/jmx-opentelemetry.md

 sumo.datasource=jmx metric=jvm.memory.heap.used
 ```

-## Fields creation in Sumo Logic for MySQL
+## Fields creation in Sumo Logic for JMX

 * `sumo.datasource`.
 Has fixed value of `jmx`.
 * `jmx.endpoint`.
-The endpoint of the ActiveMQ broker.
+The endpoint in the form of `localhost:port` used by JMX Metric Gatherer.

 ## Prerequisites